 Is anyone not in Barbie?

-Dua Lipa’s song will be the album’s first single.
-The disco-pop mermaid’s “Dance the Night,” out May 26, sounds like a Future Nostalgia cut, what with its ’70s string melody and syncopated rhythms.
+Dua Lipa’s song was the album’s first single.
+The disco-pop mermaid’s “Dance the Night,” which came out May 26, sounds like a Future Nostalgia cut, what with its ’70s string melody and syncopated rhythms.
 The song was first teased on Dua Lipa’s socials with a visual of Barbie feet followed by the singer herself.
-C’mon, Beyoncé, we’re begging you to join in on the party.
+KAROL G and Aldo Ranks dropped the next track, “WATATI.”

 Do you know where we can get Ryan Gosling’s Ken underwear?